PixMusicaX/Sem5IOT/README.md

 Note 2: <s>All Outputs should be handwritten (Printed outputs not allowed).</s> Apparently both printed and handwritten outputs are being accepted.

 Note 3: You can use MySQL through XAMPP (refer to this [guide](/DBMS_LAB/guide.md)) since you'll be needing it for Software Lab anyway.
-If you prefer OracleSQL, then download from this [link](https://www.appservgrid.com/coherence/downxe.html) and set it up.
+If you prefer OracleSQL, then download it from this [link](https://www.appservgrid.com/coherence/downxe.html) and set it up.

 ## Automata Theory 🛺